ufidon/script/labs/lab06/README.md

 ### 3. Review questions (30%)
 1. Create a Powershell script to resize all images in a folder and its subfolder to an uniform size.
    1. (5%) Create a Powershell script for creating folder structure like this and download some sample image from [openclipart.org](https://openclipart.org/), the extension may be any image extension, not necessary jpg.
+A template [DownloadImages.ps1](./code/DownloadImages.ps1) is provided.
    >animals
    >
    >> Mammalia